bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

     with :code:`curie` models any more, and they added instruction tuned :code:`gpt-3.5` (ChatGPT) with GPT4 coming along soon.
-    Further, due to instruction tuned versions being the recommended fine-tuning model, some of the preprocessing isn't even applicable anymore.
+    Further, due to instruction tuned versions being the recommended fine-tuning model, some of the pre-processing isn't even applicable anymore.
     For anything to do with LLM's in the next year or two, you probably want to look up the source documentation instead of any second hand account (like this post) lest it be out of date.